Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ## Revoke a digital certificate

 Now, try to revoke the digital certificate.
-First, connect to the CA node and use this command to revoke the digital certificate.
+First, connect to the **ca** node and use this command to revoke the digital certificate.
 Recall that the name of the digital certificate we issued before is “jhuws.crt”

 ```
-openssl ca -revoke jhuws.crt
+sudo openssl ca -revoke jhuws.crt
 ```

 You can see two messages, "Revoking Certificate _some number_" and "Data Base Updated."
 To make sure it is the one you expected, use